What Do Hockey Scouts Look For?

 It doesn’t matter which position a player is in, scouts will be looking out for individuals who have a great perception of when they should take on defensive play.

-Scouts will also see how individuals use the room around to ward off players from the other team.
+Scouts will also see how individuals use the room to ward off players from the other team.

 Players only have a few feet of space around them, which is why it’s so important to use this space as a defensive area.